 I have taught piano for 12 years and online piano lessons for over 7 years, and enjoy teaching students via the web.
-Students who take lessons online progress at the same pace as the students who come to my studio.
-In fact, online lessons are more efficient and more focused than lessons in person!
+Generally, I find that students who take lessons online progress at the same pace as the students who come to my studio.
+In fact, online lessons are more efficient and more focused than lessons in person.

 I use Skype for video calling.
-This lets me see and hear the student and is almost like being in the same room with them.
+This lets me see and hear you play and is almost like being in the same room with you.
 During a typical lesson we review scales and songs, learn new concepts for playing and explore better practice strategies.
 We also study theory.
-After the lesson, I send the student a copy of their assignment sheet for the coming week and usually a new scale.
+After the lesson, I send you a copy of your assignment sheet for the coming week and usually a new scale.

-- Receive a notebook and books to keep them organized, motivated and learning.
+- Receive a notebook and books to keep you organized, motivated and learning.

 - Learn to read music.

 - Discover how to practice the piano in order to make your practice more effective.

 - Study music theory (and know why it’s important).

 - Learn music scales (Scales are the basis of fingering, technique and are important in theory).